Dit vak is verplicht voor studenten Rechtsgeleerdheid met als afstudeerrichting Rechtsgeleerdheid – International Business Law.

 Number of (2 hour) lectures: 6, including a lecture on academic writing in English and a lecture on the writing assignment

-Names of lecturers: several members of the Company Law department and others
+Names of lecturers: several members of the Company Law department

 Number of (2 hour) seminars: 5